Request Your Free Consultation

 If a death is involved, the state may have reason to pursue a criminal case against the party you want to sue.
 If this is so, the result of that case can be a powerful piece of evidence in your civil case.

 However, you do not have to wait for that case to finish before you can sue.
-It’s better to start early so that your lawyer can keep gathering evidence and so that you avoid missing your deadline to sue.
+It’s better to start the process early so that your lawyer can keep gathering evidence and you can avoid missing your deadline to sue.

-Your wrongful death lawyer in Petersburg, VA, will use their experience to help reach a fair settlement or judgment.
-For instance, if the criminal case looks unfavorable for the defendant, that can be used as pressure to force them to settle the case with a favorable result.
+An experienced attorney serving Petersburg can help you secure a fair settlement.
+If the criminal case looks unfavorable for the defendant, that can be used as pressure to force them to settle with a favorable result.

 Why You Need a Petersburg Wrongful Death Lawyer